Eastern Front (World War I): Central Powers casualties

 Historian Oleynikov estimated the total losses at 5,100,000 people, The maximum estimate was up to 6,000,000 casualties, this ratio is much better than on the western front.

-Similarly, the losses of the central powers in the East in the period from 1914 to 1916 were greater than similar losses on all other fronts, the Russian army was able to inflict damage to the enemy, estimates range from 4,600,000 to 5,400,000 people from a total loss of 8,090,000.
+Similarly, the losses of the Central Powers in the East in the period from 1914 to 1916 were greater than similar losses on all other fronts, the Russian army was able to inflict damage to the enemy, estimates range from 4,600,000 to 5,400,000 people from a total loss of 8,090,000.
 The Russians also took the most prisoners, as many as 2,130,000, and according to other data 1,961,000.

 There is also an estimate of 2,200,000 prisoners, but the general trend remains to estimate about 2,000,000 people, which is six times more than all those prisoners who were captured by all the Entente countries combined.

+Around 2.1 million soldiers of the Central Powers were prisoners of war in Russia.
+The majority of these were soldiers of Austria-Hungary.
+Approximately 140,000 Germans and around 80,000 Turks and Bulgarians were held in Russian captivity.
+Due to disease and inadequate supplies, the death rate among prisoners in Russia was the highest of all belligerent powers, at 20%.
+The overall death rate among prisoners of war held by the Central Powers was around 5-8%.
+In the prisoner-of-war camps, the Russians, for political reasons, favored Slavic prisoners over non-Slavic prisoners, while prisoners of war from the Western powers were given preferential treatment in Germany.

 Territorial changes

 Austria

-The empire of Austria lost approximately 60% of its territory as a result of the war, and evolved into a smaller state with a small homogeneous population of 6.5 million people.
-With the loss, Vienna was now an imperial capital without an empire to support it.
+The Austrian Empire lost approximately 60% of its territory as a result of the war, and evolved into a smaller state with a small homogeneous population of 6.5 million people.
+During the disintegration of Austria-Hungary, the Republic of German Austria was established.
+This state presided over much of Cisleithania, including modern-day Austria as well as sections of Slovenia, Czechia, Poland, Italy and Hungary.
+The state officially claimed all territories of former Austria-Hungary that had majority-German populations, however this led to conflict with the Kingdom of Serbs, Croats, and Slovenes over Carinthia and Styria and dispute with Czechoslovakia over German Bohemia and the Sudetenland.
+The Republic of German Austria was dissolved and lost much of its claimed territory in the Treaty of Saint-Germain-en-Laye, being reduced to the modern borders of the country.
 The states that were formed around Austria feared the return of the Austro-Hungarian Empire and put measures into place to prevent it from re-forming.